mauriiciobarbosa/designpatterns/README.md

 Each pattern page has a description along with its class diagram, relationship with other patterns, tips to apply, sample code and other topics to better comprehension of how it works.

-The sample code was written in kotlin in a way to make it easy to urderstanding.
+The sample code was written in kotlin in a way to make it easy to urderstand.

 Feel free to contribute by applying adjusts or pull requests with new patterns.